 Bottom-line, IBS can become somewhat of a downward spiral in the sense that gut imbalances stimulate leaky gut, which then goes on to further worsen symptoms.
 The first step is to get tested for the root cause.
 Treating that should improve leaky gut, and an elimination diet is also helpful.
 Get a professional to help you get started, so that you don’t waste valuable time and money on things that don’t work!

 With that, I’ll wrap it up.
-I hope this post was helpful, and please share if you know someone who many benefit, and join us over at Recovery From IBS – my free online support community!
+I hope this post was helpful, and please share if you know someone who many benefit.
+Also, please feel free to contact me with questions or comments!